My First Experience with Tattoos & Ways to Remove it

 Yes you read that right.
 You can remove tattoos at your own home using very basic ingredients and tools, this method is not often talked by tattoo parlors because they do not want to lose an opportunity to get your money by offering their tattoo removal methods.
 In my opinion you need to at the very least try to use these methods first before resorting to laser or cream methods.

-I was initially skeptic just like most of you, but thankfully the vendor gave me a free sneak peek of the methods where i was able to see what the methods are (You can get the pdf by filling this form)
+I was initially skeptic just like most of you, but thankfully the vendor gave me a free sneak peek of the methods where i was able to see what the methods are (You can get the free report here)

 I have used some of these removal methods and the results were satisfactory on my case.
 There is still some details that can be done better but considering how cheap and easy the methods are, i do not have anything to complain about.
 You can see my before & after photos of using the methods at the end of this post